 In addition, surgeons who achieve ABS recertification may apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

-No. If you are registering for two MOC exams (e.g., general surgery and pediatric surgery), you only need to submit the registration materials once.
+In most cases, if you are registering for two MOC exams (e.g., general surgery and pediatric surgery), you only need to submit the registration materials once.
 However, the registration fee must be paid for each examination.

 We do not endorse or critically evaluate any review courses.